 - (“Wow” should be reserved for things that are truly incredulous and never about a woman’s size.)

 - Your belly looks small — is the baby OK?
 (Though this hasn’t been my story, I have had friends who have had this experience.
-If there is cause for concern about growth, the mother’s doctor or midwife will raise that concern.)
+If there is cause for concern about growth, the mother’s doctor or midwife will raise that issue.)

 - Can I touch your belly?
 (Because seriously, would you do this to someone who was not pregnant?
 Unless the mother offers, do not ask.)